ehsanyousefzadehasl/MCP/README.md

 # Near Memory Computing
 ## Introduction
 Nowadays, The technology trend is toward memory-centric chip technologies promising to solve the bandwidth bottleneck issues in today's systems.
-The idea behind these technologies is to bring the memory closer to the processing units to speed up the system.
+The idea behind these technologies is to bring the memory closer to the processing units or vice versa improve the data access latency.

 Memory-centric is a broad term which can be dived in with two concepts:
 - **In-Memory Computing**: Bringing the processing tasks near or inside the memory.